 Paid Podcast Subscriptions — Are They Feasible?

 Having listened to podcasts for years, I always thought to myself that they should charge for the content.
-According to highlights from this Forrester Survey, I am in a minority.
+According to a Forrester Survey [PayWall], I am in a minority.
 Only 20% of Internet users would pay for news content.
 The findings also point to users accessing paid content through different channels – computer, mobile phones, and eReaders.
 What is the perfect medium for a multitude of electronic channels?
 Audio podcasts.
 Audio podcasts are a perfect candidate for news monetization.
 Unlike text, audio can be played on almost any electronic device nowadays.
 You can play an mp3 file on your tiny iPod when at the gym, listen to it on your laptop at a coffeeshop, listen to it in your car on your way to work, or even play it when in the shower from your desktop computer speakers.
 It’s just more comfortable and convenient to consume information when in audio format.
 Plus, audio transmits tones and emotions in voices you just can’t replicate in text.
 It’s been noted in surveys that people are more likely to pay for finance news or sports news than other content.
 It makes sense.
 Finance news directly affects peoples’ wallets, and many people are fervent about sports.
 So it would seem monetizing content has a lot to do with the category of the content.

 So how do you get people to subscribe and pay for content?
 Give them a free sample.
 Give them a free sample and make it the best sample they ever tasted.
 (Bloomberg used iamplify.com to monetize their podcasts.)
 People need to know or perceive value in order to pay for news.